 For many years the desire to have an epidural meant that you wouldn't need a childbirth class.
 Or if you did choose to take one, you'd take the quickie version offered at your hospital that basically gave you hospital policy and how to request anesthesia, with not much else offered.
 However, the thinking is changing about the use of the epidural and the need for childbirth classes.

+- Epidural may not be available to you when you give birth for many reasons.
 Another reason learning alternatives to medications is a benefit for laboring women, is the fact that there are many reasons why you may not be able to get an epidural.
-It may be timing, you might move too quickly or the anesthesiologist moves to slowly.
+It may be timing, you might move too quickly or the anesthesiologist moves too slowly.
 Perhaps your epidural is not 100% effective and you still need something to help you deal with the unexpected sensations.
 There are also medical reasons that might crop up, like platelets that are too low, that would mean an epidural wouldn't be an option for you in labor.
 No matter what, it is always good to have a back up plan.

 In choosing a childbirth class, find one that really teaches viable alternatives to the epidural, not one that merely gives lip service to relaxation.
 Ensure that the instructor covers medications in labor, there are also other choices besides the epidural.
 Talk to the instructor and ask her about the outcomes in her classes, ideally you'll find a good mix of unmedicated and medicated births.
 If her outcomes go drastically in one way or the other, it might indicate she doesn't offer as much of one in the class.
 If you're concerned ask her.
 Tell her what you're looking for.
 You can even ask to speak to other people who've had her class.
 Check her affiliations.
 Is she a member of an organization that promotes freedom of choice in birth practices?
 Basically do your homework and make sure she is not affiliated with anyone who would influence her instruction.
 (This can include some hospital classes.)